Resources for Extreme Cold Weather

 3 1 1 Cincy.
 3 1 1 Cincy is the City of Cincinnati’s overall non-emergency customer service system.
 To be linked to resources if your heat goes out, Dial 3 1 1 (or 513-765-1212 from outside the city).
 Alternatively you can go to 3 1 1 Cincy.com, or use the 3 1 1 Cincy mobile app.

 Shelterhouse at 411 Gest Street.
-The Shelterhouse at 411 Gest Street will have expanded hours this Friday, Saturday & Sunday from 7PM to 8AM.
+The Shelter house at 411 Gest Street can house up to 200 individuals and is available to individuals experiencing homelessness during the cold winter months.
 Call 513.721.0643 or visit their webpage for more information.

 Colerain Township Shelters.
 Two churches in Colerain township are open to be used as emergency shelters.
 The White Oak Christian Church, located at 3675 Blue Rock Road is available Friday from 9am to 5pm through Entrance “E”.
 The Vineyard Northwest Church, located at 9165 Round Top Road, is available from 9am to 5pm.